obvionaoe/ansible-role-adguard/README.md

 Ansible Role: adguard
 =========

-This role configures an AdGuard Home instance using [Docker](https://docker.io) on Linux.
+An Ansible role to configure an AdGuard Home instance using [Docker](https://docker.io) on Linux.

 Requirements
 ------------